marekprochazka/POT-2/README.md

 # Progressive overload tracker vol2

-- Ressurection of a long-forgotten project that was to serve as a helper in keeping track of progressive overload in training especially in a gym.
+- Resurrection of a long-forgotten project that was to serve as a helper in keeping track of progressive overload in training especially in a gym.

 ## POT-1
 - https://github.com/marekprochazka/POT-project
 - Backend: DJR
-- Forntend: Vue3 with typescript support
+- Frontend: Vue3 with typescript support
 - Project was abandoned due to other priorities in life
-- Now that I have time to work on this project again I've decided to start from scratch because I'm now once again a more experienced programmer and I would like to make many things differently than in version one
+- Now that I have time to work on this project again I've decided to start from scratch because I'm now once again a more experienced programmer, and I would like to make many things differently than in version one

 ## POT-2